 Good Clinical Practice (GCP) is the FDA standard for the design, conduct, performance, monitoring, auditing, recording, analysis, and reporting of clinical trials.
 The WVU Cancer Institute adheres to these standards and strongly encourages all investigators, and research staff to be familiar with GCP standards.
 To help ensure all those involved in clinical research adhere to GCP standards, the CITI website offers GCP training.
-Cancer Center faculty and staff are strongly urged to complete this training.
+Cancer Center faculty and staff are required to complete GCP training and to complete a recertification every three years.